golubitsky/wake-word-app/README.md

 - Set up frontend app (this repo); probably using create-react-app.
 - Prototype to capture audio and send to API.
 - Repo for model-training, API, deployment.

+  - We may consider having multiple folders in this one repo instead.
+That may be simpler for us to work with for now.
+  - SageMaker will need access to a repo with our model code for training.
+  - Existing SageMaker instance already imports this repo but we can always change it.
+  - It might make most sense to have two separate repos.
+One for the front-end (this repo).
+One for the rest (another repo).

+## Done

+- Identify baseline model based on Howl research paper: “res8”.
+- Setup `hey-spotify` S3 bucket
-- Setup SageMaker instance, remember to add during creating instance:
+- Setup `hey-spotify` SageMaker instance, remember to add during creating instance:
   - tags: team name, each team member name
   - lifecycle policy - auto-idle-stop

-## Done
+- Prototype how to read files from S3 bucket [make sure you can see this notebook on the SageMaker instance](https://hey-spotify.notebook.us-east-1.sagemaker.aws/notebooks/wake-word-app/S3%20demo.ipynb)
 - [Convert WAV files to Mel Spectrograms](https://colab.research.google.com/drive/1oJC1Te5-OyUuWKJ5wOJd5edy7ct1Dtih?usp=sharing)
   - No white space in output of Mel Spectrograms.
   - Output not shown in notebook; only saved to filesystem.